 Forum przestrzenie (Hipster complex with clothes, icecream, DJ’s, food & drink.
 Along the river, closest thing to a beach in Krakow) Stara Zajezdnia (Former tram depot, now brewery with mad deck chair set up, historical), Cafe Szal (Perch like an eagle on the balcony of The Cloth Hall, right in the centre of Rynek Glowny), 2 Windows Cafe (Totally charming and zen inducing garden out back, street side seating by the ‘2 windows’ out front), BAL (Inside former warehouse, basketball court & deckchairs), Kacik 6 (hammock, chill vibe)

 When's the last time you played croquet in a bohemian cottage farm on top of a hill, surrounded by forest, with a crazy mix of artists, visionaries, punk musicians, tecchies, expats, tourists and locals?
 You've actually never played croquet?
 Don't worry - we hadn't either... but this summer is definitely your time to start!

-Whenever the mood strikes, this ever evolving crew of whoever-wants-to-play head out to the croquet cottage, just out of Krakow, and spend the entire day getting sometimes seriously competetive and getting sometimes seriously relaxed as they play vicariously from flat on their back in the sun.
+Whenever the mood strikes, this ever-evolving crew of whoever-wants-to-play head out to the croquet cottage, just out of Krakow, and spend the entire day getting sometimes seriously competitive and getting sometimes seriously relaxed as they play vicariously from flat on their back in the sun.
 Whichever way you choose to play, it's an absolutely invigorating way to spend an afternoon or even an entire weekend and absolutely everyone who wants to either to try it for the first time or to show off their expert skills (and most especially have a laugh) is welcomed with open arms.